|

 New Versions

 These are very nice lens converters.
-It will give you the field of view of a 50mm on your X100f.
-It’s a little heavy and bulky and ultimately will reduce image quality every so slightly.
-So sharpness and micro-contrast will fall off a little bit and you may not even notice.
-You will also see the lens out of the OVF, which isn’t really a big deal because the image lines will automatically crop in to give you the correct 50mm view.
+It will give you a field of view of 50mm on your X100f.
+It’s a little heavy and bulky and will ultimately reduce image quality slightly.
+So sharpness and micro-contrast will fall off a bit, and you may not even notice.
+You will also see the lens out of the OVF, which isn’t a big deal because the image lines will automatically crop in to give you the correct 50mm view.

 The wide-angle conversion lens gives you a crop down to 28mm.
 If you’re familiar with the 18mm pancake lens for Fujifilm’s X-Mount cameras, this gives you almost the same field of view as that lens.
 Like the 50mm conversion lens, you’ll get a slight reduction in overall image quality compared to the built-in lens of the X100F.